 This also underscores the importance of catering to the adjuster’s need for new information during the settlement talks.
 Insurance adjusters sometimes need to document their file with a reason to increase the offer.
 Feed them something real to satisfy this need.

-- How to figure out the settlement value of your case.
+- How to figure out the settlement amount for your case.

 - How to write a demand letter.
 Includes sample demand letters for different types of personal injury cases.

 - Every single insurance company is a little different.
-Learn about how to maximize the settlement value of the claim against the specific insurance company you are dealing with in your case.
+Learn about how to maximize the settlement amount for your personal injury claim against the specific insurance company you are dealing with in your case.